Round Up Bill Calculator

 What is the purpose of a Round Up Bill Calculator?

 A Round Up Bill Calculator helps users simplify payments by rounding their bill total to the nearest whole dollar or a specified increment, and then optionally adding an extra tip.
-Its purpose is to make splitting bills easier, provide a clean total for payment, and allow users to see the effective tip percentage they are leaving.
-This tool is particularly useful in restaurant settings or when managing group expenses.
+It shows the effective tip percentage and per-person split, making it particularly useful for restaurant settings or group expenses.

 How does rounding up affect the tip amount?